 Please note that this is a non-smoking venue.

 The rate of play in all sections is all moves in 90 minutes, with a 30 second cumulative increment for each move starting from the first move.
 This equates to an approximate four-hour playing session.

 Players arriving more than thirty minutes late will be defaulted.

 First prize in each section is £72, second is £60, and third is £48.
 There are also trophies for all section winners, and most second and third-placed players, as well as the Mrs Stean Cup, which is presented to the top player aged under fourteen.

 Hacketts Food and Drink Company are providing the refreshments for the Congress, and will have croissants, sausage rolls, sandwiches, wraps, baguettes and will be able to toast Panini on the day.
 They will also have snacks, crisps, chocolate, cakes and soft drinks.
 Tea, coffee, and hot chocolate will be available all day.

-£25 for entries postmarked on or before Monday 17 August, and £28 thereafter.
+£30 for entries sent (online, by e-mail, or by post) on or before Tuesday 23 August, and £34 thereafter.

 Any player whose mobile phone emits a noise or is found to be turned on during a game will be defaulted.
 However, players will not be defaulted merely for having a switched-off mobile phone in their possession during the game.